GeetikaSh/Data-Science-Interview-Practice/K-means Clustering.md

 # K- Means Clustering

 ## What is K-means Clustering?
 **K-means** is an **unsupervised machine learning algorithm** used to partition data into `k` distinct clusters based on feature similarity.
 It assigns **data points to the nearest centroid**, then recalculates centroids iteratively until convergence.
 The algorithm aims to minimize the within-cluster variance (sum of squared distances between points and their centroids).
-For example online store uses K-Means to group customers based on purchase frequency and spending creating segments like Budget Shoppers, Frequent Buyers and Big Spenders for personalised marketing.
+For example, online store uses K-Means to group customers based on purchase frequency and spending creating segments like Budget Shoppers, Frequent Buyers and Big Spenders for personalised marketing.

 ## How does the K-means algorithm work?
 The K-means algorithm follows these steps: